-To address the high youth unemployment rate that continues to straddle aspiring Bhutanese youth, YDF vigorously promotes skills development through training establishments like the Nazhoen Pelri Skills Training Centre, holistic community development projects like My Gakidh Village, and short term skills training in vocational trades and entrepreneurship.
+To address the high youth unemployment rate that continues to straddle aspiring Bhutanese youth, YDF vigorously promotes skills development through training establishments like the Nazhoen Pelri Souvenir Centre, holistic community development projects like My Gakidh Village, and short term skills training in the vocational trades as well as entrepreneurship.

-The NSPTC was established in 2005 to create opportunities for vulnerable girls.
+The Nazhoen Pelri Souvenir Center was established in 2005 to create opportunities for vulnerable girls and young women.
 Every year, thousands of students who have completed basic education (up to Grade 10) are looking for employment, some join state run vocational institutes but many end up with insecure futures.
-As of June 2010, over 90 girls from low socio-economic status backgrounds have graduated from the centre.
+Since 2005, YDF has trained over one hundred young women and people with disabilities from low-income backgrounds.
 Nearly all of the graduates have found gainful employment.
-Some of them are employed by organizations such as the Department of Adult and Higher Education as NFE instructors, NGOs and tailoring units, while few have started their own businesses.
+Some of them are employed directly at YDF while others are employed by organizations such as the Department of Adult and Higher Education as NFE instructors, NGOs and tailoring units.
+With YDF’s support, some have established their own small businesses and community units, women-led enterprises promoting community development through the use of Bhutanese design and locally-available raw materials.

-- To promote income generation among young women through the provision of training in souvenir making.
+- To provide skills development for employment and promote income generation among vulnerable girls and young women through souvenir making.

-- To encourage use of locally available materials.
+- To encourage the use of uniquely Bhutanese design using locally available materials.

 My Gakidh Village

-My Gakidh Village is a joint initiative of Bhutan Youth Development Fund, Aide et Action International, and UNDP Bhutan, the first of its kind in Bhutan with the overall goal to curb rural-urban youth migration by providing sustainable livelihood skills and opportunities to unemployed youth within their own communities.
+My Gakidh Village is a joint initiative of Bhutan Youth Development Fund, Aide et Action International, World Wildlife Fund Bhutan and UNDP Bhutan, the first of its kind in Bhutan with the overall goal to curb rural-urban youth migration by providing sustainable livelihood skills and opportunities to unemployed youth within their own communities.

-Within its first three years of the project duration, hundreds of youth across more than 20 villages in Toep Gewog, Punakha will participate in equitable, sustainable socio-economic development through community empowerment, employment and income generation opportunities.
+Hundreds of youth across over 20 villages in Toep Gewog, Punakha are participating in equitable, sustainable socio-economic development through community empowerment, employment and income generation opportunities.

 The project focuses on three main areas, which are: